freedomofpress/securedrop.org/README.md

 # SecureDrop Landing Page Checker

-This is a Django app enabling organizations to submit their landing page and get instant feedback on its security before submitting to Freedom of the Press Foundation.
+This is a Django app that:

+* Enables organizations to submit their landing page and get instant feedback on its security before submitting to Freedom of the Press Foundation
-## User Story

-1. User submits landing page to form
-2. User receives instant feedback: if there are issues then they are pointed to resources such that they can correct their mistakes.
+* Scans each site daily in the SecureDrop directory to grade them (credit to the Secure The News project for the scanning code)

 ## Developer Instructions